What is Bitcoin, and how does it work?

 The irreversibility of Bitcoin transactions is not always a good thing.
 In the event of an attack, a botched transaction, or a fraudulent exchange of products, it can quickly become a huge issue.

 Anything electronic must be reversible, according to a fundamental principle of modern finance.
 If Bitcoin is truly the internet applied to money, it should also feature a “back” button.
 It is only possible to prevent fraud without an undo/back button.
 However, fraud can be detected and minimized with an undo option upon realizing that something suspicious has happened and correcting it.

 On the contrary, in the case of BTC theft, a burglar needs the private key to take a million dollars worth of Bitcoin from a corporation.
-As BTC balance transfers are irreversible, there is no way to reclaim it if hackers steal Bitcoin.
-Also, the Bitcoin wallet's password is unrecoverable; if a user forgets his password, the money in his wallet will be worthless.
+As BTC balance transfers are irreversible, as there is no way to reclaim it if hackers steal Bitcoin.
+Also, the Bitcoin wallet’s password is unrecoverable — if a user forgets his password, the money in his wallet will be worthless.

-Since the industry is new and there is no user-friendly manual, do your own research and read articles such as: What is Cryptocurrency?, What is the Bitcoin blockchain?, How to buy Bitcoin, How to mine Bitcoin and which Bitcoin wallets to use in order to learn more.
+Since the industry is new and there is no user-friendly manual, do your own research and read articles such as: What is Cryptocurrency?, What is the Bitcoin blockchain?, How to mine Bitcoin in order to learn more.